amzn/app-platform/docs/scopes.md

 ### `RootScopeProvider`

 [`RootScopeProvider`](https://github.com/amzn/app-platform/blob/main/scope/public/src/commonMain/kotlin/software/amazon/app/platform/scope/RootScopeProvider.kt),
-as the name suggests, gives access to the root `Scope`.
+as the name suggests, gives access to the root `Scope` ("AppScope").
 Usually, this interface is implemented by the application object of the individual platform to get access to the root `Scope` from a platform context, e.g. on Android this is handy in an `Activity`: